What are the professional duties of a quantity surveyor?

 Pre Contract duties (in broad, general terms) include:

-- Providing procurement and contractual advice
+- Providing procurement and contractual advice to mitigate risk

 - Providing ‘Order of Magnitude’ costs for construction projects